Why you can trust Tom's Guide

 Speedify is not your typical VPN service.
 It was launched in 2014 as a channel-bonding service.
 That is, it combined the bandwidth provided by all of a device's available Wi-Fi, cellular and wired connections to dramatically boost download and upload speeds.

 Two years later, Speedify added encryption, turning the service into a VPN provider as well.
 In mid-2018, Speedify raised its free data tier, one only 1GB per month, to 5GB monthly.
 For even more data, try Windscribe's 10GB monthly free plan or Hotspot Shield's 15GB plan.

 Beware Entirely Free Services

-We don't recommend using any completely free VPN service, as too many of them borrow your bandwidth, inject ads into websites or sell your browsing history.
+We don't usually recommend using any completely free VPN, as too many of them borrow your bandwidth, inject ads into websites or sell your browsing history.
 They've got no incentive to keep your private data private.

 It's better to stick to the free tiers offered as teasers by the paid VPN services.
 Some of them are quite generous, and you'll at least know how the service makes money.
 The drawbacks are that they often have data caps or speed restrictions.